top of page

 Our Final Thoughts

+The Basset Hound is a loving, loyal, and fun-loving dog breed, known for its powerful sense of smell and calm, gentle temperament.
 With their unmistakable long ears, low-slung build, and affectionate nature, Basset Hounds remain one of the most popular scent hounds and a wonderful choice for many families.
+Caring for a Basset Hound starts with the basics: consistent training, early socialisation, and plenty of daily companionship.

 Comments